httpwg/http-extensions/draft-ietf-httpbis-cache-groups.md

 Cache-Groups: "scripts"
 ~~~

-The ordering of members of Cache-Groups is not significant.
+The ordering of members is not significant.
 Unrecognised Parameters MUST be ignored.

+Implementations MUST support at least 128 groups in a field value, with up to at least 128 characters in each member.
+Note that generic limitations on HTTP field lengths may constrain the size of this field value in practice.

 ## Identifying Grouped Responses {#identify}